AnastasiiaSt/Forest-Cover-Type-Prediction/README.md

 <img src="./images/voting.png" width="900">

  - Adaptive Boosting Classifier<br>
-Adaptive boosting classifier is implemented using RandomizedSearchCV for its hyperparameters tuning.
+Adaptive boosting classifier is implemented using Decision Tree model.
+RandomizedSearchCV is used for hyperparameters tuning.
 F1 score was used as optimization metric for hyperparameters selection.
 <img src="./images/boosting.png" width="900">

  - Neural Network<br>